-Pig farming business in Nigeria: Make 500k to a million monthly
+Start a Profitable Pig Farming Business in Nigeria: Make 500k to a million monthly

 The piggery farming business is one of the best husbandry businesses to venture into in Nigeria as many people have made millions from it and still making it.

-In this article, I will not only be showing you how to start a pig farming business in Nigeria but also the things you must look out for before you decide to start
+In this article, I will not only show you how to start a pig farming business in Nigeria but also the things you must look out for before you decide to start

 The pig farming business is very profitable.
 As a beginner, you can make up to N300,000 from your first sales.